Talk (streaming service): Relaunch and Murdoch takeover

+TalkTV history

 Background

-Australian-born American media magnate Rupert Murdoch originally entered the British television news market in 1989 with the launch of Sky News.
+Australian-born American media magnate Rupert Murdoch first entered the British television news market in 1989 with the launch of Sky News.
 In 1996, Murdoch entered the US and Australian television news markets with Fox News and Sky News Australia.
-In the 2010s, the Murdoch family began to sell a number of assets, including 21st Century Fox and Sky Plc, the companies that owned those news channels at the time.
+In the 2010s, the Murdoch family began to sell a number of assets, including 21st Century Fox and Sky plc, the companies that owned those news channels at the time.

-In January 2018, the Competition and Markets Authority issued a preliminary report recommending that Sky News be insulated from the remainder of Murdoch's assets, or divested, in order to preserve its editorial independence.
-Murdoch retained control of Fox News and Sky News Australia, but Sky News UK was sold to Comcast, leaving Murdoch without a television news presence in the United Kingdom.
+In January 2018, the UK's Competition and Markets Authority issued a preliminary report recommending that the Sky News TV channel be insulated from the remainder of Murdoch's assets, or divested, in order to preserve its editorial independence as a condition of 21st Century Fox's proposed acquisition of Sky.
+Murdoch retained control of Fox News and Sky News Australia, but the Murdoch-owned share in Sky plc – the parent company of Sky News UK – was sold to Comcast after it won a bidding war giving it majority ownership of Sky, leaving Murdoch without a television news presence in the United Kingdom.

 Initial foundation as News UK TV

-In December 2020, Ofcom granted a licence to News UK, to operate a new linear television channel under the name News UK TV.
+In December 2020, Ofcom granted a licence to News UK to operate a new linear television channel under the name News UK TV.
 By April 2021, it was thought that News UK TV would become a streaming-only service which would operate for a few hours a night.
 Rebekah Brooks said to News UK staff that "it was not commercially viable to launch a traditional news channel on linear TV".

 David Rhodes, formerly of CBS News and Fox News, joined News UK with the aim of a launching their streaming video news service in 2020.
 In an interview with the BBC Radio 4's The Media Show, Andrew Neil claimed that he was approached to join News UK's television output by Rhodes before he joined rival GB News.
 In April 2021 it was announced that Rhodes was to leave News UK in June.
 Scott Taunton replaced Rhodes as News UK's CEO of broadcasting.